kilnfi/staking-contracts/natspec/StakingContract.md

 function getWithdrawnFromPublicKeyRoot(bytes32 _publicKeyRoot) external view returns (bool)
 ```

-Return true if the validator already went through the exit logic
+Return true if the validator already went through the exit logicIn case the validator is not enabled, it will return false